 5. Can Alexa Control a Nest Thermostat?

 Yes, you can use Amazon Alexa to control a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
-And of course, you can use Google Assistant to control your Nest.
+You can even operate a Nest Thermostat with Google Assistant.

-6. Can a Nest Thermostat Work Without Wi-Fi?
+6. Will My Nest Thermostat Work Without Wi-Fi?

-7. Can You Lock a Nest Thermostat?
+7. Are You Able to Lock a Nest Thermostat?

 If different members of your family can't agree on the ideal temperature, Nest offers a handy feature that keeps things simple.